Ceasar/Encyclopedia/src/adler_1966.rst

 Communication succeeds only when it results in a common something, as an item of knowledge which two men have in common.

-The first two readings and the third must be done somewhat separately; understanding the author must always precede criticizing or judging him.

 .. _rule 2.1: